frederick-vs-ja/Quuxplusone-blog/_posts/2019-05-22-cwg-issue-browser.md

 I used the same python+flask+heroku incantations that I'd previously used for [co.py.cat](http://farg-copycat.herokuapp.com).
-For writing little web applications like this, I highly recommend Heroku!
+For writing little web applications like this, I [used to] highly recommend Heroku!